NATRONA COUNTY HIGH SCHOOL

 Participate in a quality, challenging physical education experience!

-Our goal is to provide every student in every Physical Education class an opportunity to participate in a quality, challenging physical education experience everyday!
+Our goal is to provide every student in every Physical Education class an opportunity to participate in a quality, challenging physical education experience every day!
 We have high expectations that support the overall mission of Natrona County High School and the education standards of Natrona County School District.
-Our Physical Education staff is committed to establish, maintain, and promote a safe, optimal learning environment for all students.
+Our Physical Education staff is committed to establishing, maintaining, and promoting a safe, optimal learning environment for all students.

 NCHS has a wide variety of Physical Education Course offerings: